jadelomeiri/cars-api/README.md

 # Notes for later (documentation / assumptions)
 1- choosing Grails. //TODO: explain benefits

 2- domain modelling:  //TODO: explain
     a) KISS principle - do not over-engineer
     b) requirements still not clear at this stage - understand from client - assume the simplest for now (purpose of app is to just gather data for now. model can be simple. no need for normalization...)
+    c) explain that encapsulation is not being disrespected (what happens under the hood in Grails)

+3- testing:  explain why some testing has been made at this stage. rather than waiting till next story as in the problem statement
+    try to test ASAP whenever possible (specially & at least unit testing)
+    DONE definition of a story should include a minimum level of testing (to be agreed with the team)

 Note: thinking out loud, to show my way of processing & tackling the problem